Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

 \subsubsection{Einstein Field equations}

-In order to specify the geometry of the Universe, an essential assumption is the \textbf{Cosmological Principle}: for a particular time and on sufficiently large scales the observable Universe can be considered homogeneous and isotropic, with great precision.
-For example, at scales greater than 100 Mega-parsecs the distribution of galaxies observed on the celestial sphere justifies the assumption of isotropy.
+In order to specify the geometry of the Universe, an essential assumption is the \textbf{{Cosmological Principle}}: for a particular time and on sufficiently large scales, the observable Universe can be considered homogeneous and isotropic, with great precision.
+For example, at scales greater than 100 Mega-parsecs, the distribution of galaxies observed on the celestial sphere justifies the assumption of isotropy.
 The uniformity observed in the temperature distribution (one part in $10^5$) measured through the Cosmic Microwave Background (CMB) is the best observational evidence we have in favor of a universal isotropy.
-Therefore, if isotropy is taken for granted and by taking into account that our position in the Universe has no preference over any another $-$known as the \textbf{Copernican Principle}$-$ the homogeneity follows when considering isotropy in each point. \\
+Therefore, if isotropy is taken for granted and by taking into account that our position in the Universe has no preference---known as the \textbf{Copernican Principle}---, the homogeneity follows when considering isotropy in each point.

-\textbf{Homogeneity} establishes that the universe is observed equally in each point of space. \textbf{Isotropy} establishes that the Universe is observed equally in all directions.
+\textbf{{Homogeneity}} establishes that the Universe is observed equally in each point of space. \textbf{Isotropy} establishes that the Universe is observed equally in all directions.

 The formalism of General Relativity establishes the relationship between the geometry of space-time and the matter on it.
-That is, the curvature of the spacetime produces physical effects on the matter and these effects are associated to the gravitational field.
+That is, the curvature of the spacetime produces physical effects on the matter, and these effects are associated with the gravitational field.
 Additionally, the curvature is related to the matter, described by an energy-momentum tensor $T_{\mu \nu}$.
-The above expressions can be summarized by paraphrasing Wheeler: \textit{``matter tells space-time how to curve and, in turn, the geometry of this curvature tells matter how to move"}.
+The above expressions can be summarized by paraphrasing Wheeler: \textit{``matter tells space-time how to curve and, in turn, the geometry of this curvature tells matter how to move''}.
 We can write this sentence down by the Einstein equations

-Where $G_{\mu \nu}$ is the Einstein tensor (geometry of the spacetime) and $G$ is the gravitational Newton constant \cite{cambridge, wald}.
-Throughout this review we use natural units $c=\hbar=1$.
+where $G_{\mu \nu}$ is the Einstein tensor (geometry of the spacetime), and $G$ is the gravitational Newton constant \cite{cambridge, wald, Iorio:2015mga, Debono:2016vkp}.
+Throughout this review, we use natural units $c=\hbar=1$.